thir13en/thir13en/README.md

 Skills: Angular, React, Typescript, Node, Firebase, PostgreSQL and many other Pokemons

-🔭 I’m currently working on i2CAT
+🔭 I’m currently working @ Dynatrace
 🌱 I’m currently learning deep Angular and Typescript, also D3 and into my first Java babysteps.
 👯 I’m looking to collaborate on data visualization projects